 Students are required to purchase designated book, supplies, tools and uniforms as assigned by the instructor in each course.
 Most programs specify tools and/or uniforms that are characteristic of the occupation for which the student is enrolled.
 Many of these materials can be purchased at the MTI Bookstore.
 In some cases, students will be advised to purchase tools at MTI-sponsored tool fairs.

 Students who enroll need to prepare for some initial expenses at the start of the term.
 Books, supplies, and tools will be required for all classes.
-MTI and the MTI Bookstore do not allow advances or charging of items from the Bookstore (except with a credit card).
-Financial aid loans are not available to first time borrowers until the 30th day of the term.
+MTI and the MTI Bookstore do not allow advances or charging of items from the Bookstore (except with a credit card) or with approval by the Vice-President for Administrative Services.
 Please budget accordingly when making your school plans.

 Return of Title IV Funds Policy